Yuqi7631/Traveller/README.md

 After logging in, the main page will appear, featuring three sections: Weather, Expense, and Restaurants.
 You can click on any of them to proceed.

 ## Weather Page
-You can search for the weather of a specific city in a specific country, or click 'Get weather from current location' to view the weather at your current location
+You can search for the weather of a specific city in a specific country, or click `Get weather from current location` to view the weather at your current location

 ## Expense Page
 You can manually record expenses during the trip.
-Click 'Summary' to view the financial data
+Click `Summary` to view the financial data

 ## Restaurants Page
 You can find restaurants within 2000 meters of your current location and view their ratings and addresses.